lpinzari/lpinzari/README.md

 <img src="https://media.giphy.com/media/ZVik7pBtu9dNS/giphy.gif" alt="Coder GIF">

+> Creativity is the dirver of an unstoppable train called passion

 I'm a research scientist with a CS engineering background and Math geek with a passion for quality code and innovation.
 Experienced PhD Data Scientist working in Health Industry for Government agencies.